maniospas/Blombly/docs/advanced/preprocessor.md

 Dependencies should not declare specifications, as these are the provenance of code blocks meant to run dynamically instead of immediately upon import.
 When creating reusable libraries, prefer constructing modules and final objects (this is automated with the module keyword of `std/oop`).

+## Specifications

+Specifications have already been described as a mechanism that attaches final values to code blocks.
+Evaluating them just after the block's definition.

 ## Macros